vsthijs/comback/README.md

 # comback
-A compiler backend, and virtual machine written in Zig.
+A virtual machine written in Zig.